-Hard fork is a process that implies modification of a program code of a blockchain.
-In case the hard fork is accepted by a community unanimously, it is successful.
+Hardfork is a process that implies a modification of the program code of the blockchain.
+In case the hard fork is accepted by the community unanimously, it is successful.
 In case the hard fork brings controversies, the blockchain may split.
-In the Litecoin case, the blockchain with its new rules got separated from the original Bitcoin blockchain without any backward compatibility.
+In the case of Litecoin, the blockchain got separated from the original Bitcoin blockchain without any backward compatibility.

-Let's say you have two ledgers: an old one and the new one.
-All records will be copied and transferred from the old to the new one with one main rule.
+Let's say you have two ledgers: the old one and the new one.
+All records will be copied and transferred from the old to the new one according to one main rule.
 If you want to interact with a new ledger, you must have the update installed.

-The blocks on the pre-forked blockchain will be copied to the new version.
+The blocks on the pre-forked blockchain are copied to a new version.
 That's it.
-You may ask, what happens to those who had funds on their addresses before the hardfork?
-They are lucky ones!
+You may ask, what happens to those who had funds on their addresses before the hard fork?
+They are the lucky ones!
 Their accounts will be doubled.